cardillan/mindcode/doc/syntax/SYNTAX.markdown

 These literals are written into the mlog code exactly as they appear in Mindcode.
 If the value of the literal doesn't fit the supported format, a compilation error occurs.

 If the result of a compile-time evaluated expression lies within the range of color literals, it is encoded into mlog as a color literal.

+### Named color literals

+Since version 8, Mindustry supports named color literals, where the color name is enclosed in brackets: `%[salmon]`.
+These can be used as is in Mindcode.

+Named color literals are written to the mlog as is.
+Mindcode generates a warning when the color name doesn't match any of the known Mindustry colors.
+Named color literals aren't compile-time evaluated by Mindcode.

 ### Character literals